laravel/docs/eloquent.md

         '--model' => [Address::class, Flight::class],
     ])->daily();

+You may test your `prunable` query by executing the `model:prune` command with the `--pretend` option.
+When pretending, the `model:prune` command will simply report how many records would be pruned if the command were to actually run:

+    php artisan model:prune --pretend

 > {note} Soft deleting models will be permanently deleted (`forceDelete`) if they match the prunable query.

 <a name="mass-pruning"></a>